 If you’ve neglected to save for college, and your retirement savings are less than robust, you may not have enough money to fund both.
 As a parent you’ll more than likely want to take care of your kids.
 But financial advisers agree, retirement should be top priority.
 “The last time I checked there were no scholarships out there for retirement,” says Lee.

 Many parents often sacrifice their own retirement planning to care for kids — even those who have already graduated from college.

 “When forced to make a choice, people support their own children first.
 They’ll put themselves last,” says Merl Baker, principal at the financial consulting firm Brightwork Partners.
 “They’re reconciled to working longer than they planned or expected to.
 Or they accept a lower quality of life.
 It’s pretty powerful.”

 If you’re determined to help your children, and money will be tight, look for compromises that may have less of a negative impact on retirement savings.

 “Maybe it comes down to, you can’t send your kid to MIT.
 Maybe they have to go to a local, in-state school.
 Maybe there are loans for kids they’re eligible for, or they have to go to work.
-It’s not a fun conversation to have, but you need to determine what the numbers are,” says Dick Bellmer, president of the National Association of Personal Financial Advisors.
+It’s not a fun conversation to have, but you need to determine what the numbers are,” says Dick Bellmer, past president of the National Association of Personal Financial Advisors.